lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

   - add possibility to restart the game (as an action, e.g. "press r to restart the game") during a running game
   - clear the terminal after a restart

-- ❌ implement solver -> should be very easy once probabilities can be computed (the only thing it does is to always uncover a cell with probability 0, or smallest value in general (sometimes there is none with probability 0).
+- 🛠️ implement solver -> should be very easy once probabilities can be computed (the only thing it does is to always uncover a cell with probability 0, or smallest value in general (sometimes there is none with probability 0).
 Solver should always be able to win the game and game should already automatically detect it won without any extra work needed)

+  - TODO: in solver, it currently isn't recognized that floodfill performed a move (when all probabilities are 0) -> performing action: PerformAction(Uncover(), 1, 4) invalid input: cells already uncovered can't be modified

-- 🛠️ implement Fair rules:
+- 🟡 implement Fair rules:

   1. If the user, judging by the state of the board, could not be sure that a mine was not on any square, a mine is not on that square after uncovering any square